The Advantages of Cell Sorting by Flow Cytometry

 Thus, cells need to be analyzed, characterized, and then sorted.
 Yet, cells are microscopic.
 There are literally millions of cells in every drop of blood…

 Enter, flow cytometers.

+So how does flow cytometry work?
 Flow cytometry is a technique that can record and analyze multiple parameters simultaneously, sort the individual cells based on their characteristics, and keep the sample healthy and alive.
 Are you beginning to see the advantages of cell sorting by flow cytometry?
 We’re just getting started.